Being in a slump sucks BIG TIME.

 (insert angry pouty face here)

-I know it doesn’t sound easy, but it will be worth the effort in the end!
+I know it’s going to take a little work, but it will be worth the effort in the end!
 I PROMISE.
 You and I, we’re going to take it slow.
 We’re going to work our way out of this slump together.
 One step at a time.

 Now, off the top of your head, can you think of any of the categories (from above) that you may have been neglecting in your daily, weekly, or yearly life?